MentorFilou/vehicleResources/README.md

 "How to Setup" and "Descpription" might seem a bit difficult, but as said above this gives an overview as detailed as possible.
 Following the
 #HowToSetup a few times it will get a routine for you and then this will
 be much easier.
-The documentation of the included file types (#Description) also is not as simple, but this is also not necesarry to know.
+The documentation of the included file types (#AdditionalInformation) also is not as simple, but this is also not necesarry to know.

 # How to Setup
 1. Copy the "vehicle" folder into your "resources" folder